 Comfort and Ease of Use - Hearing aids utilizing rechargeable batteries are much easier for elderly wearers, or anyone that experiences difficulty manipulating small objects, to use.

-Confidence and Piece of Mind - Starting the day with all our personal electronic devices fully charged has become a natural part of modern life.
+Confidence and Peace of Mind - Starting the day with all our personal electronic devices fully charged has become a natural part of modern life.
 Rechargeable hearing aids relieve the stress of worrying about a battery going dead during a busy day.

 Cost and Convenience – Over the four years that most people keep a pair of hearing aids the cost of conventional batteries will be over $400.
 The cost of a four-year supply of rechargeable batteries and a charger can be about $300, which shows the cost of rechargeable batteries is more than competitive, but it’s the time saved and convenience of only changing batteries once or twice a year that makes rechargeable hearing aids the wave of the future.